-- Do not place any object on top of the charger or place the charger on a soft surface that might block the ventilation slots and result in excessive internal heat.
+- Do not place any object on top of charger or place the charger on a soft surface that might block the ventilation slots and result in excessive internal heat.
 Place the charger in a position away from any heat source.
-The charger is ventilated through slots in the top and the bottom of the housing. - Do not operate the charger with a damaged cord or plug. - Do not operate the charger if it has received a sharp blow, been dropped or otherwise damaged in any way.
-Take it to an authorized service center. - Do not disassemble the charger; take it to an authorized service center when service or repair is required.
+The charger is ventilated through slots in the top and the bottom of the housing. - Do not operate charger with damaged cord or plug. - Do not operate charger if it has received a sharp blow, been dropped, or otherwise damaged in any way.
+Take it to an authorized service center. - Do not disassemble charger; take it to an authorized service center when service or repair is required.
 Incorrect reassembly may result in a risk of electric shock, electrocution or fire.